 Even very experienced mushroom hunters aware of both the historical confusion and the death cap’s resemblance to edible fungi have been poisoned by Amanita phalloides.
 Because the mushroom is so deadly and can grow side by side with edible species, one wrong mushroom picked in the failing light can invite disaster.

-If you ever suspect you may be suffering from mushroom poisoning, ask your doctor to call Dr. Mitchell in Santa Cruz, California, and request the milk thistle treatment.
-He will ship it to anyone, anywhere in the world.
+If you ever suspect you may be suffering from mushroom poisoning, ask your doctor to call Mitchell in Santa Cruz, California, and request to be enrolled in the milk thistle treatment study.
+He will ship Silibinin to anyone, anywhere in the world.

-And if you remember anything from this article, remember to stay hydrated if you want to live.
+And remember to stay hydrated if you want to live.

 Photo credit: Franck Richard